Don’t be left scratching your head in front of the computer with a question burning inside your head.

 Every player who attends a Soccer Schools course will have a positive, unique & fun experience.
 Children will have the opportunity to improve their skills in a safe & healthy environment and make new friends.
 The importance of fair play & sportsmanship will also be stressed.

-Please see course overview & relevant sections for more info.
+Please see the course overview & relevant sections for more info.

 “What type of children attend an InterSoccer course?”

-We have Academy Camps in the summer to cater for the 10-13 years age group, occasionally up to 14 years old.
+We have Academy Camps in the summer to cater for the 10-13 years age group.

 “Will my child’s performance on the pitch be improved?”